mschaeffner/okta.github.io/_source/_code/javascript/okta_sign-in_widget.md

 It is also possible to use the Widget to retrieve an ID token for your user, and to then use that ID token to sign into a custom portal that you have created.

 In this scenario, you are using your Okta org's authorization server to mint the ID token.
-You will need to have an OIDC application configured in your Okta org.
+You will need to have an [OpenID Connect application configured in your Okta org](https://support.okta.com/help/Documentation/Knowledge_Article/Using-the-App-Integration-Wizard-1111708899#OIDCWizard).

 ~~~javascript
 var signIn = new OktaSignIn({